cyngn/mod-opentsdb/README.md

+## NOTE all active dev has moved to [vertx-opentsdb](https://github.com/cyngn/vertx-opentsdb), master points at a vertx3 build, a vertx 2 build can be found on the vertx-2.1.5 branch

 # Mod OpenTsDb

 This module allows you to save metrics into an OpenTsDb cluster.
 Which is a time series db for tracking service and business metrics.